Why induct SHH members this fall?

 The Sociedad Honoraria Hispánica leadership offers the following reasons for you to plan an induction ceremony for this fall.

-Click here for some samples of virtual induction ceremonies and read below for more reasons to hold a fall 2020 induction ceremony.
+Do your extra-curricular activities still have to be virtual?
+Click here for some samples of virtual induction ceremonies and read below for more reasons to hold a fall induction ceremony.

 Peak motivation.
 As the year goes on, students get bogged down with coursework and other activities.
 Starting off the year when kids are fresh and ready to get involved is optimal!
 They can start on your chapter's projects & activities before they're over-committed to other clubs or organizations (or even jobs).
 Catch them when their enthusiasm and energy is at its peak!